-Dead tree means a tree that has no living foliage or epicormic growth or lignotuber growth (at the time of the forestry operation).
+Dead tree means a tree that has no epicormic and/or lignotuber growth (at the time of the forestry operation).

 Erosion control measure means a control measure used to mitigate, reduce or prevent erosion.
 Giant (dead) tree means:

 - (a) in relation to Blackbutt or Alpine Ash trees, any dead tree of these species with a diameter at stump height over bark (DSHOB) of 160 centimetres or greater; and - (b) in relation to all other tree species, a dead tree with a diameter at stump height over bark (DSHOB) of 140 centimetres or greater.